 Dedication to exercise during winter is admirable, but so is knowing your limits during tougher climates, and knowing when it call it quits altogether.
 Check the weather and radar before you head out to ensure you’re not going head-on into harsh rain, hail, wind, or other extreme weather conditions that could put you at risk.

 If you’re already committed and going at it full force, remember that your body is working harder during colder weather and pay attention to your limits and when you should call it a day.

-If you would like to talk about the exercise options at Your Body Hub please contact firstname.lastname@example.org or call 8578 6544.
+If you would like more information about the different exercise options at Your Body Hub please contact firstname.lastname@example.org or call 8578 6544.